hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Construct full Hamiltonian after HF
 **Prompt:**
-Now you will be instructed to construct the entire Hamiltonian after the Hartree-Fock approximation {symbol}.
+You will be instructed to construct the entire Hamiltonian after the Hartree-Fock approximation {symbol}.
 You should first recall the Kinetic Hamiltonian {symbol}, which is {def}.
 You should then combine {symbol} with the interacting Hamiltonian {symbol} after the Hartree-Fock approximation, which is the entire Hamiltonian {symbol} after Hartree-Fock.
 Return the expression for {symbol}.